Skip to content

 Syrian Vulnerable Person Scheme

-In December 2015, Cornwall made a formal offer to the Home Office.
-This was to resettle Syrian families travelling to the UK.
-Arriving under the Government’s Syrian Vulnerable Person Scheme.
+In December 2015, Cornwall made a formal offer to the Home Office to resettle Syrian families travelling to the UK and arriving under the Government’s Syrian Vulnerable Person Scheme.
+We offered to provide resettlement, as part of a five-year programme.

-• full medical check-up
+• a full medical check-up

 • security vetting